 Opinion science and dynamics play a huge role in what a current customer gets to say about your business or a new customer gets to see/hear about it.
 These perceptions usually decide whether a sale could become the last or a new one will ever come your way.

 According to research, 91 percent of people regularly or occasionally read online reviews, and 84 percent trust online reviews as much as a personal recommendation.
 And they make that decision quickly: 68 percent form an opinion after reading between one and six online reviews.

-Customer loyalty is extremely important for your online business, and having a bad UX is not a way go get such.
-In this case, you do not only lose business, your reputation could also be damaged.
+Customer loyalty is extremely important for your online business, and having a bad UX is not a way to get such.
+In this case, you do not only lose business, but your reputation could also be damaged.